What Are the Requirements for Organ Donation in 2023?

 Even with an illness or a health condition, you may be able to donate your organs and/or tissue upon death.
 At the time of death, the appropriate medical professionals will review your medical and social histories to determine whether you can be a donor.
 With recent advances in transplantation, more people than ever before can be donors.
 It's best to tell your family your wishes and sign up to be an organ and tissue donor on your driver's license or an official donor document.

-- Can non-U.S. citizens donate (or receive) organs?
-Yes, non-U.S. citizens who are currently living in the United States can both donate and receive organs.
+Yes, non-United States citizens who are currently living in the United States can both donate and receive organs.
 Organs are given to people based on medical need, not citizenship.